-To use public transport, you will need to purchase an Opal Card from a station, Relay or WH Smith.
-The card is for free, but you will need to put money on it and then pay as you go (tap on and off at every train and in every bus).
+From September 2019, passengers can pay for public transport in Sydney by tapping on and off using American Express, Mastercard or Visa debit or credit card, or with an Opal Card.
+The Opal webpage contains information for traveling contactless (with a credit/debit card) and for using the Opal Card.
+You can purchase an Opal Card from newsagencies or convenience stores.
+The card is free, but you will need to put money on it and then pay as you go (tap on and off at every train and in every bus).
 A trip from UNSW to Coogee is about $2.20, a trip to the city centre about $4.

 Journey information is available from the local public transport site.
 The app TripView Lite is advisable for live updates of buses and trains.